embroider-build/release-plan/README.md

 # release-plan

-_The most flexible, contributor friendly, hands-off release tool there is_.
+_The most contributor friendly and hands-off release tool there is_.

 ## Features